Do you need to file a federal tax extension?

 - Send in the amount you owe on your taxes, or at least an estimate.
 You will need to send in 90% of your actual total to avoid late fees or penalties.

 Use Tax Form 4868 to File an Extension

-For those that are without Internet access, or do not have a printer, you can pick up the Form 4868 at a local IRS office, Post Office, Library, or you can call 1-800-TAX-FORM (1-800-829-3676) to file a tax extension.
+Those without internet access or a printer can pick up Form 4868 at a local IRS office, post office or library or call 1-800-TAX-FORM (1-800-829-3676) to file a tax extension.